tvdstaaij/node-git-describe/README.md

 if your tags follow [semantic versioning][2] the semver will be parsed and supplemented with the git-specific information as build metadata.

-As of version 3.0.0, both synchronous and asynchronous calls are supported.
-Note that the synchronous version will throw an `Error` on failure.

 ## Installation

 Available from npm:
 `npm install git-describe`

+As of version 4.0.0, `semver` is an optional dependency that does not have to be installed if you do not require semver functionality.

 ## Usage

-The module exposes two functions, `gitDescribe` (asynchronous) and `gitDescribeSync` (synchronous) &mdash; although `gitDescribe` can also be used in synchronous mode if the callback is omitted.
+The module exposes two functions:

+* `gitDescribe(directory, options, cb) -> Promise`
+* `gitDescribeSync(directory, options) -> Object`

+The only difference is that `gitDescribe` has an asynchronous API (either the callback argument or the returned promise can be used), whilst `gitDescribeSync` is fully synchronous
+(blocks until the git executable returns and throws an `Error` on failure).

 Both functions can take a `directory` string (defaults to working directory) and an `options` object.
 Either or both arguments can be omitted.
-If operating asynchronously, the callback argument must come last.

 ```javascript
 const {gitDescribe, gitDescribeSync} = require('git-describe');